From Cod-Liver Spoons to Cardiology Labs: How Fish Oil Moved From Folklore to Precision Medicine

 The quality question most people miss

 Omega-3 oils are delicate.
-Heat, light, and time can turn them rancid—changing chemistry and taste.
+Heat, light, and time can them rancid—changing chemistry and taste.
 Independent testing of U.S. products (2014–2020) found a majority of flavored supplements exceeded voluntary oxidation limits; unflavored products fared better but still varied widely.
 Translation: choose brands with third-party testing (USP/NSF/IFOS), avoid excess heat, and be skeptical of candy-like flavors masking staleness.
 [12]

 How to use fish oil wisely